Lefraudeur/RuntimeJarLoader/README.md

 cmake -B ./Build
 cmake --build Build --target JarLoader --config Release
 ```
+Because I was lazy to compile the libraries properly, you can't compile on debug

 ## How it works :
 Like other loaders it creates a new URLClassLoader object or use an existing one and calls addURL.\